-Since that adventure in Nepal, we’ve embarked on several others.
+Since that adventure in Nepal, we’ve embarked on several others in different parts of the world.
 Each trip has has been filled with unique challenges and discovery.
-Perhaps most importantly, they symbolize the power found in making the deliberate choice to connect and persevere together and seeing that the world is a much bigger place than we often perceive.
+Perhaps most importantly, they represent the power within making the deliberate choice to connect and persevere together and seeing that the world is a much bigger place than we often perceive.
 I treasure these experiences and the friends I’ve had them with.

 Beyond the Clouds is dedicated to Joe Hobbs, Mark Hunter, and Sean Womack – the friends with whom I’ve shared these ongoing adventures.
 This piece will be premiered in Chicago, Illinois at the 2017 Midwest Band and Orchestra Clinic.